 That is why, the EU launched the Copernicus Climate Change Service as an operational service in June 2018, and why the Space Climate Observatory was launched by President Macron in June 2019 by 26 space agencies and organizations that signed a Joint Declaration of Interest.
 The Space Climate Observatory is aiming at studying and monitoring the impacts of climate change, especially at local scales, using satellite-based Earth observation tools in combination with field data and models.
 In this way it will complement and extend existing initiatives, boosting them at national and local scales.
-So in the framework of best approaches of the use of Earth observatory could therefore be included in the list of opportunities to be supported.
+So in the framework of best approaches of the use of Earth observations in support of member actions on climate change the Space Climate Observatory could therefore be included in the list of opportunities to be supported.